 Our investment policy outlines investment type limitations, security mix parameters, authorization guidelines and risk management guidelines.
 The policy authorizes us to invest in a variety of investment securities, subject to various limitations.
 Our current investment portfolio consists of obligations of the U.S. Treasury and other U.S. government agencies, corporate or sponsored entities, including mortgage-backed securities, collateralized mortgage obligations and mutual funds.
 We are required to maintain an investment in Federal Home Loan Bank of Topeka ("FHLB Topeka") stock, which investment is based on the level of our FHLB Topeka borrowings.
 Our board of directors has the overall responsibility for the investment portfolio, including approval of our investment policy.
-Our Asset and Liability Committee ("ALCO") and management are responsible for implementation of the investment policy and monitoring of our investment performance.
-Our ALCO and management review the status of our investment portfolio at least ten times per year.
+Our Asset and Liability Committee ("ALCO") and management are responsible for implementation of the investment policy and monitoring of our investment portfolio at least ten times per year.